Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.1.9
+- Move when standing still
+- Autoreverse navigation
+- UI does not lock up anymore when uploading a DeveloperDiskImage
+- Hovering a device in the sidebar reveals the full name
+- Resizing the window if no device is connected is now possible
+- New backend code for spoofing

 ### v0.1.8.4
 - Fix Swedish localization thanks to @devmaximilian !
 - Add a speed slider to the toolbar (Right click -> Customize toolbar)